Edit Blog Post

 There is a plaque marking the spot where Patrick Henry supposedly stood when he spoke

-Tours are given by guides in the
+Tours are given by guides in the colonial garb that

 Patrick Henery's spot